Many people are deficient in zinc, here’s why it’s crucial to have optimal levels…

 The problem is that zinc is bound in many common foods, and isn’t able to be absorbed in the digestive tract.

-A grain rich diet combined with a poor ability to retain zinc in the body means that zinc deficiency is extremely common, with an estimated 2 billion people in the developing world being deficient.
-It is suspected that zinc deficiency rates are increasing with the increased consumption of phytates.
+A grain rich diet combined with a poor ability to retain zinc in the body means that zinc deficiency is extremely common, with an estimated 2 billion people in the developing world being deficient(15).

 Those at greatest risk of a zinc deficiency include vegetarians, people with digestive issues, and those with low stomach acid levels.

-My top 8 reasons to ensure your zinc level is optimal:
+Here are my top 8 reasons to ensure your zinc level is optimal:

-1. Take zinc to boost immunity
+1/ Take zinc to boost immunity

 Zinc is an amazing antioxidant that can help reduce inflammation and boost immunity.

-A review paper in 2009 summarises that zinc supplementation has been found to be effective in a variety of conditions including diarrhoea, respiratory tract infections and common cold.
+A review paper in 2009 summarises that zinc supplementation has been found to be effective in a variety of conditions including diarrhoea, respiratory tract infections and common cold(7).